 - Find a quiet spot where you can sit or stand comfortably with your eyes closed.

 - Observe the emotion.
 Notice how it feels.
 Observe the pure energy that is emotion.

-- Name the emotion.
+- Name the emotion

 - Let the emotion go and return to focusing on your breath.